-A garden for all seasons from February with early drifts of snowdrops and daffodils, later Azaleas, Rhododendrons, Magnolias and Camellias.
-Mown paths guide you around the garden to the yew enclosed Rose Garden, colour themed Herbaceous Borders to the fascinating collection of Acers, Betula, Prunus and a variety of unusual trees and shrubs giving a stunning display of autumn colour.
+Bryngwyn Hall has a garden for all seasons from February with early drifts of snowdrops and daffodils, later Azaleas, Rhododendrons, Magnolias and Camellias.
+Mown paths guide you around the garden to the yew enclosed Rose Garden and Colour themed Herbaceous Borders at their best in the summer months to the superb collection of Acers, Betula, Prunus and a large variety of unusual trees and shrubs giving a stunning display of autumn colour.

-Many interesting mature trees and shrubs remain from the 19c including rhododendrons brought back from Bhutan, Sikkim and Northern India.
-Left to dereliction for 60 years an exciting and extensive restoration programme was started in the late 20c.
+Many interesting mature trees and shrubs remain from the 19c including rhododendrons brought from Bhutan, Sikkim and Northern India.
+Left to dereliction for 60 years Lady Linlithgow embarked on an exciting and extensive restoration programme in 1991.
+The nine acre gardens of Bryngwyn wrap around the house and melt seamlessly into the surrounding oak studded parkland and large lakes designed in the early 19c in the manner of William Emes.

-Opening Times: We welcome pre booked groups to visit this magnificent grade II* 18c house and garden
+Opening Times: We welcome pre booked groups to this magnificent grade II* 18c house and garden

 Group Rates: Minimum Group Size: 16 - Price on application.

-Facilities: To be pre-booked, Buffet lunch or Supper, Afternoon Tea or Drinks and Canapés in Bryngwyn Hall Dining Room
+Facilities: Pre-booked, Buffet lunch or Supper, Afternoon Tea or Drinks and Canapés in Bryngwyn Hall Dining Room

 Garden Workshops: To be announced on our website.